CatherineJOnia/CatherineJOnia/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original.svg" alt="git" width="40" height="40"/>
 <a>
 </p>

+## PORTFOLIO:

-🌙 I'm currently working on [My Portfolio](https://catherinejonia.com), trying to make it both desktop and mobile-friendly, aesthetically pleasing, and responsive.
+🌙 You'll find [My Portfolio](https://catherinejonia.com) to be both desktop and mobile-friendly, aesthetically pleasing, and responsive.

+## WHAT I'VE BEEN UP TO:

+🌱 I'm currently sprucing up my [eCommerce site](https://dingo-onia.onrender.com) for Dinner on the Go.
+My goals are to incorporate payment options like PayPal and Stripe, streamline the login and sign-up process through OAuth integration, and create a realistic and engaging application.

-🌱 I just developed a [ChatGPT Clone](https://github.com/CatherineJOnia/ChatOnia) by learning **Tailwind CSS, Firebase and TypeScript**
+🔥 One of my recently deployed projects is a [ChatGPT Clone](https://github.com/CatherineJOnia/ChatOnia) that I developed by learning **Tailwind CSS, Firebase and TypeScript**

-🔥 One of my recently deployed projects is [DinGo](https://dingo-onia.onrender.com), an eCommerce site for Dinner on the Go!

 👯 I’m looking to collaborate on [TripWise](https://github.com/catherinejonia/tripwise), a trip planning application.